tomroper09/delayed_neural_networks/README.md

-# delayed_neural_networks

-### Contains my scientific poster presenting how to analyse and model neural networks with delay differential equations
+# Modelling delays in Neural Networks

+#### Poster: Scientific poster presenting my work on delayed neural networks
+#### matlab1.m: Sample matlab code for producing one of the figures